pedro-nunez/claude/README.md

 Then choose "create custom style" and "describe style instead".
 Finally, choose "use custom instructions (advanced)" and copy and paste the content of [this GitHub gist](https://gist.github.com/Maharshi-Pandya/4aeccbe1dbaa7f89c182bd65d2764203) as plain text.
 Many thanks to [Maharshi Pandya](https://gist.github.com/Maharshi-Pandya) for coming up with this!
-For completeness, here are the contents of this file as of January of 2025:
+For completeness, here are the contents of this file as of January of 2025 (with a fixed typo in the last paragraph):

 ---